Backend

 # for docker environments:

-docker exec backend yarn db:migrate init
+docker exec ocelot-social-backend-1 yarn db:migrate init

 # for docker production: